Tech Content

 Industry Response and Support

-The TICKET Act has garnered significant support from major players in the ticketing industry, signaling a potential shift in industry practices.
+The TICKET Act has received strong support from some of the largest players in the ticketing industry.

-Live Nation Entertainment, which owns Ticketmaster and controls an estimated 70% of the primary ticketing market for major U.S. concert venues, has publicly backed the legislation.
-This support is notable given Live Nation's market dominance and past controversies.
+Live Nation Entertainment, which owns Ticketmaster and controls an estimated 70% of the U.S. primary ticketing market, has publicly backed the bill and already implemented all-in pricing on its platforms.

-StubHub, a significant player in the secondary ticket market, has expressed support for all-in pricing initiatives.
+StubHub, a major secondary ticketing marketplace, has also expressed support for pricing transparency and reform.

 Global Context: OPEN Ticketing/GET Protocol